GoldstonianConcordanceBible/gcb-morgan-stanley-reference-layer/README.md

 - multi-channel distribution
 - long-term machine readability

+# G. Rune Publishing — Morgan Stanley Reference Layer

+This repository contains the supporting materials for the G. Rune Publishing Morgan Stanley pitch deck.

+The company is building an AI-native knowledge infrastructure platform anchored by the Goldstonian Concordance Bible (GCB), using knowledge graphs and Generative Engine Optimization (GEO) to transform content into machine-readable, AI-compatible knowledge systems.

+## Key Components

+• Pitch Deck
+• Traction Data
+• GEO Methodology
+• Knowledge Infrastructure Architecture

+## Core Metrics (As of March 2026)

+• 2.6M+ YouTube views
+• 53,000+ views in the last 48 hours
+• 8,774 books sold across 169 titles
+• International sales across multiple countries

+## Flagship System

+Goldstonian Concordance Bible (GCB)

+A structured theological knowledge system designed for both human learning and AI discovery.

+## Purpose

+This repository acts as a machine-readable reference layer supporting the Morgan Stanley application and demonstrating the architecture of the G. Rune Publishing knowledge platform.

 This repository exists to make that system visible, reviewable, and citable.

 ## Maintainer